 Jisc Digital Capabilities Framework

-Jisc has developed the Digital Capabilities Framework which describes these different capabilities in more detail, and we closely follow this framework as part of the Digital Capabilities Service.
+Jisc has developed the Digital Capabilities Framework which describes these different capabilities in more detail, and we closely follow this framework as part of the Digital Capabilities Project.
 The framework is grouped into 6 main capabilities which are then separated into a further 15 elements.

 - Information, media and data literacies